Welcome to today's edition of the Rush 24-7 podcast.

 I don't think that my endorsement is going to change a whole lot of opinions.

-You listen to the people calling here that are passionate about these K. You guy that called yesterday about why he thinks I'm screwing Romney, you think if I came out and said I'm voting Santorum, that it changed his mind?
+The guy that called yesterday about why he thinks I'm screwing Romney, you think if I came out and said I'm voting Santorum, that it changed his mind?

 No, no.

-Like the Romney people, a lot of them just can't stand Newt, and vice versa.
+Like the Romney people, a lot of them just can't stand Newt and vice versa.

-A lot of new people just can't.
+A lot of Newt people just can't.

 In fact, I have to tell you, the vitriol, the dislike, the enmity that people who are not voting for Romney have for him is powerful stuff.